bbence84/semantic_kernel_copilot_demo/README.md

 You should essentially be doing a project name replacement: https://www.linkedin.com/pulse/how-rename-solution-project-visual-studio-/

-## Azure OpenAI API access

-This example uses a direct Azure OpenAI API key, not the BTP proxy LLM access or SAP AI Core.
-If might be possible to either do some monkey-patching to override the default OpenAI libraries, or maybe look into how Semantic Kernel supports overriding the default OpenAI connectors (e.g. https://github.com/microsoft/semantic-kernel/issues/4527) but I am not well versed in C# to try that.
-Sorry.

-## Classes to replace / adjust
+## Classes to adjust for your own use case

 #### [plugins/DocuRAGPlugin.cs](plugins/DocuRAGPlugin.cs)
-- Rename the methods RetrieveRagContent and GetProcessGuidance according to your own use case
+- Rename the methods RetrieveRagContent and GetProcessGuidance according to your own use case (if needed)
-- Adjust the Description and parameter decorators
+- Revise the Description and parameter decorators
 - Adjust InitKernelMemoryForRAG to import your own documents
-- Via the AddTag SK method, we can "split" the documents into various topics, and only use some of the documents in certain cases (see how the planner only gets guidance from one of the RAG sources)
+- Via the AddTag SK method, we can "split" the documents into various topics, and only use some of the documents in certain cases (see how the planner only gets guidance from one of the RAG sources in GetProcessGuidance and how the RetrieveRagContent uses the other)

 #### [plugins/PlannerPlugin.cs](plugins/PlannerPlugin.cs)
 - This class contains the SK Planner plan creator and invocation, via methods CreateProcessPlan and ExecuteProcessPlan